adpharm/user-progress-demo/README.md

 ## Getting started

-First, clone this repository to your local machine.
+First, either fork this repository or clone it to your local machine and change the remote URL to your own repository.

 This is a React SPA bootstrapped with `npm create vite@latest app-name -- --template react-ts`.
 Run the following commands to get started: